Emily Nordmann

 Biography

-I am a teaching-focused Senior Lecturer and the Deputy Director Education for the School of Psychology and Neuroscience at the University of Glasgow.
-I teach research methods, individual differences and #rstats, and am also Year Lead for our Level 1 undergraduate cohort.
-I am a vocal advocate of open science and open educational resources and strive to incorporate them into both my teaching and my research design.
-As a member of the PsyTeachR team I have authored several open-access data skills books and tutorials, and I am also the Communications Chair of EdArXiv, the preprint sever for the education research community.
+Finally, I am a vocal advocate of open science and open educational resources and strive to incorporate them into both my teaching and my research design.
+As a member of the PsyTeachR team I have authored several open-access data skills books and tutorials.

 Education